University Compliance Committee (UCC)

-- Members of the UCC are appointed by the Provost and Senior Vice President for Business and Finance.
-The Associate Vice President for Auditing and Compliance serves as the chair of the UCC.
+- Members of the UCC are appointed by the Provost and Executive Vice President for Business and Finance.
+The Associate Vice President for Audit and Advisory Services serves as the chair of the UCC.

 - Compliance remains the responsibility of operational and/or functional managers throughout the organization.

 - Identify all University functions involved in compliance activities

 - Define the key components of an effective compliance program

 - Determine if key components are in effect and have been documented by each area of compliance jurisdiction